elliotperviz/cmms/scripts/README.md

 In these tutorials, we generally demonstrate how to directly interface with each simulation package to extract the relevant output data and prepare it for analysis or visualisation.
 This approach helps avoid treating the simulation tool as a *black box*.
 Relying solely on post-processing utilities can lead to several issues:
 - If the post-processing tool fails to parse the output correctly, you may be unable to proceed.
 - Important warnings or messages in the log files might be overlooked.
 - You may not fully understand what the simulation software is actually doing - only what it outputs.
-To trust our results, we must be confident tha tthe underlying physical processes (e.g. integration of Newton's equations of motion, or solution of the Schrödinger equation) make sense.
+To trust our results, we must be confident that the underlying physical processes (e.g. integration of Newton's equations of motion, or solution of the Schrödinger equation) make sense.

 Nevertheless, there are situations where manually processing outputs is impractical - for example, when a workflow involves many repetitive steps or large datasets.
 In such cases, once you are confident that the simulation outputs are correct, it is reasonable to automate the anlaysis.
 For this reason, we provide a set of post-processing scripts to simplify common tasks.